 InfoTracer.com is not a consumer reporting agency as defined by the Fair Credit Reporting Act, and does not assemble or evaluate information for the purpose of supplying consumer reports.
 You understand that you may not use information provided by InfoTracer.com for any purpose under the FCRA, including to make determinations regarding an individual's eligibility for personal credit, insurance, employment, or for tenant screening.
 You understand that license plate and VIN searches are only available for a purpose authorized by the Driver's Privacy Protection Act of 1994 (DPPA).

-The Division of Criminal Investigation is the agency in charge of background checks for the state.
+The Division of Criminal Investigation is the agency in charge of a Wyoming background check.
 They require fingerprints to be taken and charge a $15 fee per record.
 They only supply them to the subject, and it is their responsibility to then provide it to an employer, landlord or whomever they need to for verification.
 If an FBI/national copy is required, the person must pay an additional $24 for that request plus another $5 for fingerprinting.
 They only accept money orders, business checks or certified checks for payment and payment must be made out to The Office of the Attorney General.
 Generally, requests take 5-6 weeks for processing depending on the backlog.
 Their website also has information on how to apply to get criminal records expunged.
 Employers can request copies only if they have a person’s fingerprints and a signed consent form from the applicant.

-A typical Wyoming background check will show basic personal details like name, address, date of birth, age, race, gender, height, weight, and other physical descriptors.
+A typical background check in Wyoming will show basic personal details like name, address, date of birth, age, race, gender, height, weight, and other physical descriptors.
 Plus, it will show all arrests and convictions in the Western Identification Network (WIN) meaning it will include not only state criminal records but also any committed in Alaska, Idaho, Montana, Nevada, Oregon, Utah, and Washington.
 The criminal history includes felonies, misdemeanors and may consist of federal records as well.

 The many purposes for a WY background check are tenant screening, insurance, employment, volunteering, foster care, adoption, international travel, credit, and finance, licensing, certifications and other official government clearances.